Niittyv/Anti-Martingale-Simulator/README.md

 - leave blank for default naming

 want to generate html-report? (y/n) - y
-- generates an analysis of result.csv in a HTML-file format
+- generates an analysis report of result.csv in a HTML-file format